Skip to main content Skip to navigation

 Introductory description

-Living in a volatile, uncertain, complex and ambiguous (VUCA) world, which is characterised by fast-accelerating climate and a biodiversity emergency, sustainable design is no longer enough to produce a just and regenerative future for all.
+Living in a volatile, uncertain, complex and ambiguous (VUCA) world, which is characterised by a fast-accelerating climate and biodiversity emergency, sustainable design is no longer enough to produce a just and regenerative future for all.
 In recent years, the integration of environmental considerations in the design process has shifted designers' focus on strategies which are more considerate of the use of natural resources and their circulation as well as the overall reduction of our impact on the environment and all its eco-systems.

-Wether we consider zero-waste design, decarbonisation through design or sustainable material innovation, it is inevitable for new designers to create with redundant, invasive and extractive mindsets.
+Whether we consider zero-waste design, decarbonisation through design or sustainable material innovation, it is inevitable for new designers to create with redundant, invasive and extractive mindsets.
 Regenerative practices go beyond sustainability and actively contribute to the restoration and replenishment of what human activities have deteriorated and exploited.
 From toxic agriculture, energy production, design and manufacture to global economics, finance systems, policy and governance design - the colossal complex issues we are facing today, were inevitably caused by poor design.
-As such, there is an enormous responsibility on designers to gain a better understanding and relationships with eco-system around us in order to engage with new design ecologies and regenerative practices which foster a culture of repair and replenishment.
+As such, there is an enormous responsibility on designers to gain a better understanding and relationship with eco-system around us in order to engage with new design ecologies and regenerative practices which foster a culture of repair and replenishment.

 This module will take you on a journey of regeneration by exploring methods and approaches in sustainable architecture, life-centred product and UX design, visual communication for change, alongside other disciplines through intricate practice-led design briefs.